francescogerardomarra/its/learning/databases/relational/jpa/entity/mapping/entity-mapping/column/data-mapping/types/boolean/bit/bit.md

 - it is mapped to the `boolean` primitive data type or the `Boolean` wrapper class;
 - it is used to store boolean values (0(false) or 1(true));
 - it is used for storing binary flags, switches, or boolean conditions.
+- **this data type is supported by these technologies:**
+    - MySQL
+    - PostgreSQL
+    - SQL Server